Concept & Design

-Gameplay & Control
+Gameplay & Control (5 out of 5)

 Gameplay is incredibly smooth and action packed.
 When playing Grand Theft Auto: Chinatown Wars it is hard to remember that you

 The majority of the gameplay consists of completing missions for your uncle and two other candidates for the leader of Chinatown.
 The story follows the basic concept that your uncle is losing his position of power in Chinatown.
 You can either decide to help him, or help one of the other two leaders to rise to power.
 The game is set in Chinatown, and as such the music, characters and general theme of the game resemble stereotypical Asian culture.